 Top 10 Houston Retailers for Holiday Shopping

-Wondering where to find the best gifts this holiday season?
-We’ve rounded up 10 of our favorite, local retailers that are sure to please the most persnickety recipient.
-From toy emporiums and fashion boutiques to home furnishing stores and a gourmet market, Houston businesses make it easy to knock out your gift list and shop local.
+Looking for the perfect gift this holiday season?
+We’ve rounded up 10 of our favorite Houston retailers, which are sure to have gifts for even the pickiest recipient.
+From toy stores and fashion boutiques to plant stores and bookstores, Houston businesses make it easy to find gifts for everyone on your list while shopping local.

-Sure, Bering’s started out as a traditional hardware and lumber company back in 1940, but it’s evolved into a destination shopping experience in the years since.
-With 16 separate departments ranging from stationery, china and clothing to kitchen, yard and plumbing, Bering’s continues to thrive thanks to it’s old-school customer service and extensive array of merchandise.
-Visit one of the company’s two area locations near the Galleria or in West U.
+What started as a hardware and lumber company in 1940 has evolved into a Houston shopping destination.
+With 16 departments ranging from stationery, china and clothing to kitchen items and hardware, Bering’s thrives thanks to its friendly customer service and extensive variety of products.
+The store has two locations in Houston in the Galleria area and West U.

-Face it, holiday parties are all about the food and drinks.
-Help replenish your loved one’s stash with loot from Spec’s.
-Though the Houston-based company has store locations throughout Houston, it’s hard to beat the headquarters in Midtown.
-The Disneyworld of liquor stores boasts a deli, humidor, and grocery department, where you can find gourmet gift baskets or put together a DIY mix of meats, cheeses and wines.
+The gourmand who loves to entertain will be thrilled to receive goodies from Spec’s.
+The Houston-based company has store locations throughout the city, but it’s hard to beat the headquarters in Midtown.
+This wine and spirits wonderland boasts a deli, humidor, and grocery department where you can find gourmet gift baskets or put together your own curated selection of meats, cheeses, and wines.